banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

 asyncio.run(main())
 ```
 `sctf{4ctu411y_r4c1ng_1nt0_th3_n1ght_n0w}`
- > I had initially tried to send the flag over a http request but my goofy ahh forgot to url encode the flag.
+ > I had initially tried to send the flag over a http request but my goofy ahh forgot to URL encode the flag.
 The fact that the payload worked on the local flag for testing but not on remote lead me to believe outbound network requests were disabled or something.
 So yeah lessons learnt try to test against proper flags(Like flags from other chals maybe).
 Stealing the flag via http is left as an exercise for the reader (:

 As of writing this writeup, I realised I have taken some inspiration from [[Greyctf 2025#C2]], where other teams overrode the `go` binary too.
 TODO Traversing up/down a symlink is kinda goofy, could perhaps make some ctf chal about it lol